del

 Block-Level Deletion

-The <del> element can wrap block content when used as a block element.
+The <del> element can wrap block content for multi-paragraph deletions.

 Key Attributes

-cite URL to a document explaining the change
+cite URL to a document explaining the change.
+Not rendered by the browser but useful for audit trails. cite="https://example.com/changelog"

 Accessibility

-• Don't hide important info: Ensure deleted content that's still visible is accessible
+• Don't hide important info: Ensure any still-visible deleted content remains accessible

-• Datetime attribute: Helps users understand when changes occurred
+• Datetime attribute: Provides machine-readable context about when changes occurred

 Screen Reader Behavior